Vince Biegel

-Vincent James Biegel (/ˈbiːgəl/ BEE-gul; born July 2, 1993) is an American football outside linebacker for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Wisconsin.
+Vincent James Biegel (/ˈbiːgəl/ BEE-gul; born July 2, 1993) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Wisconsin Badgers.

-Early years and family
+Early life

-Biegel's father, Rocky, was a linebacker for BYU from 1988–92 and a second-team All-WAC player in 1990.
+Biegel's father, Rocky, was a linebacker for BYU from 1988–92 and a second-team All-Western Athletic Conference player in 1990.
 His uncle, T.D., played fullback alongside his father for BYU from 1989–93.
 His grandfather, Ken Biegel, played linebacker and offensive guard for the division III UW–Eau Claire Blugolds.
 His younger brother, Hayden Biegel, played offensive tackle at UW-Madison.

-Named Vince after the legendary Packers' coach Vince Lombardi, Biegel grew up on a cranberry marsh near Wisconsin Rapids, Wisconsin that was originally established by his mother's ancestors in 1919; he, his brother, and his sister are the fifth generation of the family to have worked the farm.
+Named after the legendary Packers' coach Vince Lombardi, Vince grew up on a cranberry marsh near Wisconsin Rapids, Wisconsin, that was originally established by his mother's ancestors in 1919; he, his brother, and his sister are the fifth generation of the family to have worked the farm.
 He regularly worked on the marsh while growing up, although his football development eventually limited his farm work.

-High school career

 Biegel's senior year he recorded 172 tackles, 21 sacks, three interceptions, five forced fumbles, three fumble recoveries and two defensive touchdowns.
 He was named the Wisconsin Football Coaches Association Defensive Player of the Year, 2011 Gatorade State Player of the Year in Wisconsin as well as being a member of the 2011 USA Today All-USA high school football team.

-Recruiting

 Regarded as a four-star recruit by four major recruiting services; Rivals.com, Scout.com, ESPN.com and 247Sports.com.
 Biegel committed to Wisconsin his junior year of high school, on April 23, 2011.
 He chose Wisconsin over scholarship offers from BYU, Iowa, Michigan, Michigan State, Stanford, Tennessee, among others.
 Biegel's final decision came down to Wisconsin and BYU; in a 2016 interview for ESPN, he elaborated on his choice of Wisconsin:

 I felt that Wisconsin was the place where I needed to be.
 I knew if I went to BYU, I would be kind of another Mormon kid on campus.
 But if I went to Wisconsin, I could really be someone that could make a difference and show the person who I am and have the biggest impact.

 He was one of 90 players across the nation selected to play in the 2012 U.S. Army All-American Bowl which was held on January 7, 2012, at the Alamodome in San Antonio, Texas.